oracle-livelabs/security/data-safe/assess-database-users/assess-database-users.md

 9. In the breadcrumb at the top of the page, click **User Assessment**.
 Under **Related Resources**, click **Assessment History**.

+10. Observe the following:

-    Notice that there is an additional saved user assessment.
-None of the user assessments is called **Latest User Assessment**.
-At a glance, you can compare the number of critical risks, high risks, DBAs, DV Admins, and Audit Admins between the two user assessments.
+    - There is an additional saved user assessment.
+    - None of the user assessments is called **Latest User Assessment**.
+    - At a glance, you can compare the number of critical risks, high risks, DBAs, DV Admins, and Audit Admins between the two user assessments.

     ![User Assessment History page](images/user-assessment-history.png "User assessment History")